cryostatio/cryostatio.github.io/guides/_subsections/view-archived-recordings.md

 ### [All-Archives Archived Recordings View](#all-archives-archived-recordings-view)

-The third method is to navigate to the <i>All-Archives</i> archived recording view within the <i>Archives</i> tab on Cryostat console sidebar.
+The third method is to navigate to the <i>All-Archives</i> <code>Archived Recording</code> view within the <i>Archives</i> tab on **Cryostat** console sidebar.

-The All-Archives view is a view which queries Cryostat's internal storage for any created archived recordings and the directories that contain them.
-Here, we are able to interact with any archived recordings that have been saved into storage by opening a nested recordings table within each directory.
+The *All-Archives* view is a view which queries **Cryostat's** internal storage for any created `Archived Recordings` and the directories that contain them.
+Here, we are able to interact with any `Archived Recordings` that have been saved into storage by opening a nested recordings table within each directory.

-This view is used to save any lost archived recordings in case any target JVM restarts or exits.
+This view is used to save any lost `Archived Recordings` in case any target **JVM** restarts or exits.
 It will be empty if no recordings are currently saved to storage.

 <ol>
   <li>